neha-n-git/neha-n-git/README.md

 ## About Me  ✨

 I’m a bit socially awkward, love solitude, and probably give off black cat vibes.
-Big fan of musicals (EPIC fans, where are you?), and one day I’d love to produce music or even a theatre production.
+Big fan of musicals (EPIC fans, where ya at?), and one day I’d love to produce music or even a theatre production.
 Also a believer in the joy of doing absolutely nothing sometimes.